-There are also boat-in campsites along the lake shoreline within the Cattail Cove State Park.
-Whether you enjoy hiking, swimming, fishing, or just lounging on the beach, Cattail Cove State Park offers a chance to get away and enjoy tranquility along Lake Havasu.
+There are also boat-in campsites along the lake shoreline within the park.
+Whether you enjoy hiking, swimming, fishing, kayaking or just lounging on the beach, Cattail Cove State Park offers a chance to get away from it all to enjoy quiet tranquility along Lake Havasu.

 Location: Lake Havasu City, AZ 86405 – 15 mi.
 S of Lake Havasu on Hwy 95